Taiko2k/325RS-config-tool/README.md

 ___
 ### WIP

+Not thoroughly tested.
+Use at your own risk.

 Currently can set colour, pulse mode and pulse speed.
-Use at your own risk.

 Requires: `python-pyusb` and GTK3